Upcoming EventsNo events found

 Welcome to the Department of Communication Sciences and Disorders at Oklahoma State University.
 This is an exciting time for us!
 Long recognized as an outstanding clinical program, in concert with the mission of the College of Arts and Sciences and the university at large, the department has more recently recruited research faculty.
-We now boast a full complement of enthusiastic academic and clinical faculty.
+We now boast a full complement of enthusiastic academic and clinical staff.
 The diverse group of young, vibrant researchers in our department stands at the brink of international recognition for state-of-the art work in fluency disorders, motor programming, bilingualism, normal and disordered voice, phonological and language disorders, neurological disorders, and normal aging.
-An enthusiastic and experienced group of clinical faculty supervises our first-year graduate students in clinical internships encompassing the widest variety of adult and pediatric disorders on both the Stillwater and the Tulsa campuses.
+An enthusiastic and experienced group of clinical staff supervises our first-year graduate students in clinical internships encompassing the widest variety of adult and pediatric disorders on both the Stillwater and the Tulsa campuses.
 Clinical externships around the country are enjoyed by our second-year graduate clinicians.
 Our graduates continue to boast a 100% initial attempt Praxis pass rate.

 In association with our new research mission, the curriculum has been modified to prepare our students to engage in research at the undergraduate and the graduate levels.
 The 2013-2014 academic year saw the completion of the greatest number of senior honors theses and freshman research projects in our department’s history.
 In addition, we recently admitted a record number of graduate students from around the country, many of whom intend to pursue the master’s thesis option.
 In association with newly forged interdisciplinary collaborations, the department is mentoring our third summer scholar as part of the NSF REU, The Biological Bases of Behavior.